paramvir91/coolApi/README.md

     - Creating nginx ... done

 ### Health endpoint
-Once this is done you should be able to execute the script probe.sh which will monitor the health of the api and write a file as following:
+Once this is done you should be able to execute the script probe.sh which will monitor the health of the api and write a file in the same directory showing as following:

 - response_code: 200 [timestamp:2018-07-16T23:53:49.3N]
 - response_code: 200 [timestamp:2018-07-16T23:53:49.3N]